Continuing Education . Classes

 Cost $345 Register Now

 Learn how to throw on the potter’s wheel!
 Students can choose from rustic stoneware clay or smooth white porcelain.
-Beginners will learn to make basic forms like cylinders, bowls and mugs on the wheel.
-Using colored slips and glaze, inlay, texture and carving you will learn various ways to finish your creations.
-Students with throwing experience will get one on one instruction and help in developing their own personal projects.
-Feel free to bring sketches, drawings or any inspiration for your projects.
-You will need basic pottery tools, an apron, a towel and plastic to cover your pots (dry cleaning bags are best).
-Clay and tools available in class for purchase.
+Beginners will learn to make basic forms like cylinders, bowls, and mugs on the wheel.
+Using colored slips and glaze, inlay, texture, and carving you will learn various ways to finish your creations.
+Students with throwing experience will get one-on-one instruction and help in developing their own personal projects.
+Feel free to bring sketches, drawings, or any inspiration for your projects.
+You will need basic pottery tools, an apron, a towel, and plastic to cover your pots (dry cleaning bags are best).
+Clay and tools are available in class for purchase.
 Open to high school students in grades 10-12.